A Quantitative Security Analysis of S-boxes in the NIST Lightweight Cryptography Finalists: Cryptographic Properties of S-boxes and their Classification

 \subsection{Diffusion Characteristics}

-Properties such as balancedness, bijectivity, order of permutation, fixed and opposite fixed points, strict avalanche and bit independence criteria, absolute and sum of square indicator are general pre-requisites that should adhere to defined bounds for any sbox in order to avoid correlations between the input and output bits and serve as a pre-requisite to ensure security against various statistical cryptanalysis attacks. \paragraph{Balancedness} A vectorial boolean mapping $S: F_2^n \rightarrow F_2^m $ is balanced if it has an equal number of $1$’s and $0$’s in its coordinate and component functions.
+Properties such as balancedness, bijectivity, order of permutation, fixed and opposite fixed points, strict avalanche and bit independence criteria, absolute and sum of square indicator are general pre-requisites that should adhere to defined bounds for any S-box in order to avoid correlations between the input and output bits and serve as a pre-requisite to ensure security against various statistical cryptanalysis attacks.

+\paragraph{Balancedness} A vectorial boolean mapping $S: F_2^n \rightarrow F_2^m $ is balanced if it has an equal number of $1$’s and $0$’s in its coordinate and component functions.
 Mathematically;

 An imbalanced boolean mapping stays at a risk of achieving high linear approximation probabilities \cite{farwa2016highly}.
 Balancedness is invariant when under affine equivalence, which means that the number of $0$'s ad $1$'s is preserved in $S$ if an affine transformation is applied to it \cite{sagdiccoglu2003cryptological,picek2016search,musukwa2019some}. \paragraph{Permutation} A boolean mapping $S: F_2^n \rightarrow F_2^m$ is permutation when the entire input space is utilized in such a way that one input maps only at one output.
 To fulfill this property it is necessary for $S$ to be a bijective mapping i.e. $n=m$.
 Permutation property of $S$ is variant under affine transformation \cite{nitaj2020new,abeer,cui2011improved,seghier2019advanced}. \paragraph{Order of Permutation (OP)} The minimum number of compositions applied to get an identity mapping on the coordinate and component functions of a boolean mapping $S$ is called the order of permutation.
 OP is not an invariant property under affine equivalence \cite{nitaj2020new,abeer,cui2011improved,seghier2019advanced}. \paragraph{Fixed Points (FP)} For a vectorial boolean mapping $S$, when an input value $(\varkappa)$ maps upon itself in the output, it is known as fixed point (FP).
 Mathematically:-